 Sometimes life gets in the way.
 It happens.
+Especially in 2020, with all the challenges that the pandemic has brought with it.
 There’s support available.
 Access the University’s free counselling service, and chat to someone about strategies you can implement this semester.

-Make sure your work schedule is realistic – if you need to cut back on a few shifts to achieve success at Uni, do it.
-If you’re struggling find the motivation to get to Uni, layout a plan to make it happen and commit to it.
+Make sure your work schedule is realistic – if you need to say no to a few people to achieve success at Uni, do it.
+If you’re struggling find the motivation to get to your Uni work, lay out a plan to make it happen and commit to it.

 Get free financial advice from the LTSU’s Financial Counselling service.
 Financial Counsellors are qualified professionals who provide free, non-judgemental information, support and advocacy to people in financial difficulty.
 They’re available by phone and via face-to-face appointments.